ronihogri/financial-doc-reader/steps/step2_BStable2json/README.md

 ### <a id="figure-2-3"></a>
 ![](https://github.com/ronihogri/financial-doc-reader/blob/main/steps/step2_BStable2json/images/reported_units_aapl_hsic.png)

 **Figure 2.3: Examples of reported monetary units in Balance Sheet tables.** Apple Inc. (AAPL) reported dollar sums in millions throughout the analyzed period.
 In contrast, Henry Schein (HSIC) reported dollar sums in thousands until 2022, when it began reporting in millions.
+Value dates are shown as year-month.

 <br>

 ## Conclusions

-- Combining LLM-based and algorithmic approaches, the Python programs provided in steps 1 and 2 fetch financial reports from the SEC's EDGAR system, identify the reported dollar amount units, and export the Balance Sheet table to a structured JSON data file.
+- Combining LLM-based and algorithmic approaches, the Python programs provided in Steps 1 and 2 fetch financial reports from the SEC's EDGAR system, identify the reported dollar amount units, and export the Balance Sheet table to a structured JSON data file.
 - Using this approach, the combined cost of LLM usage for Steps 1 & 2 is \~$0.002 per document.
 This cost is dramatically lower than that of processing entire documents with LLMs, even when employing efficient methods such as RAG (Retrieval-Augmented Generation).
 - The structured JSON format now allows us to reproduce the structure of the Balance Sheet table, as it appeared in the original document (<a href="#figure-2-4" style="white-space: nowrap; font-weight: bold;">Fig. 2.4</a>).

 ### <a id="figure-2-4"></a>
 ![](https://github.com/ronihogri/financial-doc-reader/blob/main/steps/step2_BStable2json/images/example_form10_webpageVScsv_ha.png)

-**Figure 2.4: Reproduction of Balance Sheet in a CSV file.** *Left*: An example of a Balance Sheet table from a filing by Apple Inc. (adapted). *Right*: The same table in a CSV file.
-This version was produced using the structured JSON data (not part of the provided code).
+**Figure 2.4: Reproduction of Balance Sheet in a CSV file.** *Left*: An example of a Balance Sheet table from a filing by Apple Inc. (adapted). *Right*: The same table in a CSV file, generated from the structured JSON data.
 For additional examples, see `results_step2.zip/balance_csvs`.

 <br>